-Greg Nowak, a chief engineer at DornerWorks came up with a cloud-based solution that was capable of simplifying the whole monitoring process.
-The engineer applied a simple mechanism where a testbench, an analog clock, was used in constructing the algorithms in computer visions.
-The algorithms would reflect and manipulate the data from an analogue gauge in a digital format for reading and printing.
+Greg Nowak, a chief engineer at DornerWorks came up with a cloud-based solution capable of simplifying the whole monitoring process.
+The engineer applied a simple mechanism where a testbench, an analog clock, was used to construct computer visions algorithms.
+The algorithms would reflect and manipulate the data from an analog gauge in a digital format for reading and printing.

-The prototype of this solution consisted of a Raspberry Pi, camera and an analogue gauge.
-The Raspberry is connected to the camera as the camera records the readings of the analogue gauge.
+The prototype of this solution consisted of a Raspberry Pi, a camera, and an analog gauge.
+The Raspberry is connected to the camera as the camera records the readings of the analog gauge.
 The recordings from the camera are fed into the algorithms of the computer vision which translate the data into a digital format.
 The data is then forwarded to a cloud service.

 The working of computer vision

 - Through the camera, the algorithm identifies the dimensions of the face of the analogue gauge i.e. the circle, the center of the circle.

 - The algorithm calculates the position of the measuring needle in the gauge